What is a Grease Trap?

 Can I install an above ground grease trap?

 Yes, grease traps can be installed either above or below ground depending upon the circumstances of your location.
 However, you need to be aware that if the grease trap is located above the waste water collection point, a pump tank will be required to pump the waste water up to the grease trap.

-Your first preference should be to drain the waste water by gravity to the grease trap and then by gravity out to sewer.
+Your first preference should be to drain waste water by gravity to grease traps and then by gravity out to sewer.
 This avoids any maintenance issues associated with a pump unit.